-This is a collection of notes and thoughts on writing that I’ve picked up on my own journey over the years.
+This is a collection of notes and thoughts on my writing process that I’ve picked up on my own journey over the years.
 If there’s an area that you’d be curious to see me talk about or expand on, let me know!

 - Why Bother? — I found myself in a crisis of questioning: I was writing more than ever, but wasn’t sure exactly why.
 In this essay, I share the story of how I tackled this difficult question, and embraced the values of learning in public.

-- Newsletter + RSS Workflow: My workflow for reading newsletters and RSS feeds, collecting highlights and taking notes from everything I read.
+- Newsletter + RSS Workflow — My workflow for reading newsletters and RSS feeds, collecting highlights and taking notes from everything I read.
 This is a crucial part of how I fuel my writing with quality inputs.

 I find that reading great books is the best way to learn to write.
 That said, there are some resources I’ve encountered which are just too full of wisdom to ignore.
 Here are some of my favorite books and resources on writing:

 - Eliot Peper: Advice For Authors

 - June Casagrande: It Was the Best of Sentences, It Was the Worst of Sentences — I normally don’t enjoy books on syntax or grammar, as they are far too dry.
 But this one is excellent.
 In particular, the section on conjunctions is invaluable.